-The evolving responsibilities of a veteran CIO at an iconic 134-year-old company – from back-office to front-office, from hardware to software – is emblematic of the CIO’s changing role.
+The evolving responsibilities of a veteran CIO at an iconic 134-year-old company – from back-office to front-office, from hardware products to software- and services-led solutions – is emblematic of the CIO’s changing role.

 Like a lot of companies, NCR has been going through a shift from product manufacturer to solutions provider.
 Since the company’s founding 134 years ago, our primary goal has always been to help companies better connect, interact and transact with customers – and naturally, over the course of that many years, how you do that changes dramatically as a result of technology advancements.
 In 1879, for example, we did that by introducing the first mechanical cash register – hence our name, which stands for the earlier, and iconic, “National Cash Register.”

 Today, NCR provides hardware, software and services solutions that enable nearly 700 million business transactions daily across the financial, retail, hospitality, telecommunications and technology industries.
 Reflecting the evolution of our industry, we now go to market with our software solutions and attach the hardware and services, as opposed to leading with hardware and attaching software.
 This approach yields greater benefits for NCR customers as they transform their consumers’ banking and commerce experiences.